 It won’t be easy, but what’s the point of easy, anyway?

-People often start thinking about personal improvement around the turn of the year.
+People often start thinking about personal improvement around this time of year.
 This practice of making resolutions for change in January goes back to ancient times.
 The month of January is named of the god Janus, who is two faced.
 He looks back in time with one face and forward in time with the other face.
 You can gain favor with Janus by reflecting on your prior year and resolving to be better in the future.
 The tradition stuck, and almost half of American make a resolutions each year.

 It’s trendy to cite the statistic that “only 8% of resolutions succeed.”
 It’s less trendy, but no less true that “people who make an explicit resolution are 10x more likely to change than those who don’t.”
 So… people who actually give it a shot are more likely to succeed than those who sit on the sidelines citing statistics?

 Time to get busy.
-Here are some tips to get you started!

 Any time you are resolving to change, it’s helpful to get clear on these three things: